International Baccalaureate: Uneven distribution and controversy

+In the United States and Canada, this inequality bleeds into broader intersectional dynamics of racial oppression and poverty, with Hispanic and Black students being underrepresented within IB programmes in the United States.
+Further supporting this trend, a study which matched IB and non-IB U.S. public schools based upon state, enrollment, and grade span found that while poverty alone was not consistently associated with the presence of the IB programme, there is a strong correlation between reduced IB availability and high poverty areas with diversified or highly concentrated minority populations.
+Likewise, another study found that "The opportunity for IBDP—a highly structured, academically rigorous curricular program—to improve academic preparation for college continues to vary based on students’ family income and race/ethnicity", with lower outcomes for schools with greater concentrations of economically disadvantaged, racialized students.
+These findings ultimately work into broader studies which demonstrate that advanced academic programs are often stratified along racial and class divides, providing poorer educational outcomes for disadvantaged individuals.

 Governance

 The IB governance is composed of an IB Board of Governors and six committees (access and advancement, audit, education, finance, human resources and governance).
 The Board of Governors appoints the Director General, sets the strategic direction of the organization, adopts a mission statement, makes policy, oversees the IB's financial management, and ensures autonomy and integrity of the IB Diploma Programme examinations and other student assessments.
 The structure of its different committees is based on respect, representation and collaboration.

 The Board of Governors can comprise between 15 and 25 members.
 Members are elected by the Board on the recommendation of the governance committee and from nominations presented by the Heads Council, Regional Councils and the Board.
 To encourage diversity of gender, culture and geography, there are only three ex officio positions: Director General (non-voting), the chair of the Examining Board and the chair of the Heads Council.

 Advisory bodies include the Heads Council and Regional Councils.